IAmHughes/remove-user-from-enterprise/README.md

 ## Overview

 This Node script will take in a given `user` login and revoke their membership to the organizations the Enterprise controls.
 If they are an outside collaborator, this will revoke their collaborator status.
-It leverages the [Octokit](https://github.com/octokit/rest.js) library and works on both GitHub.com and GitHub Enterprise Server.
+It leverages the [octokit/rest](https://github.com/octokit/rest.js) and [octokit/graphql](https://github.com/octokit/graphql.js) libraries and works on both GitHub.com and GitHub Enterprise Server.

 ## How to use